-I love the bright flavor of the parsley and the warmth of the toasted hazelnuts as well as the cheerful color.
+I love the combination of the bright flavors from the parsley and the warmth of the toasted hazelnuts.
 It’s great on rice cakes, crostinis, toast, pita bread, pizza & pasta.

-This pesto is a not only tasty but healthy too, thats the great thing about pestos is that you can get the health benefits from vegetables and herbs you may normally not eat very much of.
+This pesto is a not only tasty but healthy too.
+That’s the great thing about pesto, you can get the health benefits from vegetables and herbs you normally may not eat.